iterative/dvc.org/content/blog/2022-04-26-moving-local-experiments-to-the-cloud-with-iterative-terraform-provider.md

 ---
-title: Moving Local Experiments to the Cloud with Terraform Provider Iterative
+title: Moving Local Experiments to the Cloud with Terraform Provider Iterative (TPI)
 date: 2022-04-26
 description: >
   Tutorial for easily moving a local ML experiment to a remote cloud machine